-We have funded our operations from inception through March 31, 2023 primarily through the sale of shares of our common stock, through the private placement of our preferred stock and the incurrence of debt.
-As of March 31, 2023, we had received net cash proceeds of \$92.7 million from our initial public offering; \$56.7 million from sales of our preferred stock; \$48.6 million from borrowings under our previous term loan with SLR Investment Corp. and Silicon Valley Bank and our current term loan under the Oaktree Agreement in 2022, net; \$13.5 million from sales of convertible notes; \$50.2 million from our public offering of common stock in 2020; \$46.6 million from our public offering of common stock in 2022; \$14.4 million from the sale of common stock in our 2019 at-the-market offering; and \$14.8 million from the sale of common stock in our 2021 at-the-market offering.
-As of March 31,
+We have funded our operations from inception through June 30, 2023 primarily through the sale of shares of our common stock, through the private placement of our preferred stock and the incurrence of debt.
+As of June 30, 2023, we had received net cash proceeds of \$92.7 million from our initial public offering; \$56.7 million from sales of our preferred stock; \$48.6 million from borrowings under our previous term loan with SLR Investment Corp. and Silicon Valley Bank and our current term loan under the Oaktree Agreement in 2022, net; \$13.5 million from sales of convertible notes; \$50.2 million from our public offering of common stock in 2020; \$46.6 million from our public offering of common stock in 2022; \$14.4 million from the sale of common stock in our

-2023, we had cash and cash equivalents of \$75.5 million and short-term investments of \$40.6 million.
+2019 at-the-market offering; and \$15.1 million from the sale of common stock in our 2021 at-the-market offering.
+As of June 30, 2023, we had cash and cash equivalents of \$71.4 million and short-term investments of \$31.5 million.
 Our cash and cash equivalents are maintained at a number of financial institutions in amounts that may exceed federally insured limits.

 On March 23, 2021, we entered into the 2021 ATM Agreement with Cowen to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million, through an at-the-market equity offering program under which Cowen will act as our sales agent.
-As of March 31, 2023, we had received \$14.8 million of net proceeds from the sale of shares of common stock pursuant to the 2021 ATM Agreement.
+As of December 31, 2022, we had sold a total of 181,553 shares of common stock pursuant to the 2021 ATM Agreement for net proceeds of \$1.1 million.
+During the six months ended June 30, 2023, we sold 1,544,490 shares of our common stock under the 2021 ATM Agreement at a weighted average gross selling price of \$9.32 per share for net proceeds of \$14.0 million.
 Please see Note 10.
-Stockholders' Equity to our condensed consolidated financial statements included elsewhere in this Ouarterly Report for additional information.
+Stockholders' Equity to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information.